norswap/autumn/doc/B2-context-sensitive-parsing.md

 This is mostly useful for context-sensitive parsing, but not only.
-For instance, when memoizing we want each parse to have its own memoization table, but the table is not context-sensitive data (by which we man it is insensitive to backtracking).
+For instance, when memoizing we want each parse to have its own memoization table, but the table is not context-sensitive data (by which we mean it is insensitive to backtracking).
 Memoization in Autumn is covered in [B3.
 Memoization][B3].

 We also note that [`ParseState`] employs caching to avoid performing a map lookup each time the